export(

 | Notarization | Yes (macOS 10.15+) | N/A | N/A |

-- Apple Developer Program membership ($99/year) at developer.apple.com
+- An Apple Developer Program membership at developer.apple.com/programs.

-- Developer ID Application certificate — this is different from a Mac App Store certificate.
-Create one in the Apple Developer portal under Certificates, Identifiers & Profiles.
+- A Developer ID Application certificate.
+Not the same as a Mac App Store certificate.
+Create it in the Apple Developer portal under Certificates, Identifiers & Profiles.

-Export your Developer ID Application certificate as a .p12 file from Keychain Access, then set these environment variables:
+Wiring it up.
+Export the Developer ID Application certificate from Keychain Access as a .p12 file, then set these environment variables:

 # Certificate (path to .p12 file, or base64-encoded content)